CHRISTINA ILENE THOMAS

 My paintings change moods, just as people do, as nature does.
 My intuitive, sensitive process takes time to fully express what the painting wishes to be, as I contemplate and listen to each piece.
 My landscapes are sometimes invitations to stillness and meditation.
 I create my titles in hopes that each piece will be further enhanced, the mood, the feeling of it."

-In January 2020, in partnership with 2 other women, I opened my own gallery in Rosarito, Baja, Mexico.
+In January 2020, in partnership with 2 other local artists, Christina opened a gallery in Rosarito, Baja, Mexico.
+Christina's work can also be found on Saatchi Online and Singulart.

 • 2015 Oceanside Museum of Art Artists Alliance